kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 	H. Intravenous heparin
 	I. Reconstruction

+For each of the following scenarios, choose the most appropriate option from the list above.

 ### Q43
 A patient presents with a history of sudden onset of a painful, cold, numb left foot.
 There are no previous symptoms.
-The pulse is irregularly irregular, with no pulses below the femoral in the left leg and all pulses present in right leg.
+The pulse is *irregularly-irregular*, with no pulses below the femoral in the left leg and all pulses present in right leg.
-#### Answer:
+#### Answer: G. Embolectomy - ?

 ### Q44
 A patient with congestive cardiac failure (CCF) who is on a medical ward develops a sudden-onset cold, pulseless, numb right foot.
 Dorsalis pedis and posterior tibial pulses are absent on the right and all pulses are present on left.
-#### Answer:
+#### Answer: D. Angiogram and thrombolysis - ?

 ### Q45
 A diabetic patient who has been on the ward for several weeks for treatment of large infected foot ulcers develops three black toes on the right foot.
-#### Answer:
+#### Answer: A. Amputation - ?

 ### Q46
 A 64-year-old man, a heavy smoker, has a history of intermittent claudication affecting the right calf.
 He presents with an acutely ischaemic right leg.
 On examination the limb is found to have lost sensation.
 Angiography shows occlusion of the right femoral artery with good distal run-off.
-#### Answer:
+#### Answer: I. Reconstruction - ?

 Q47-50: Theme: Abdominal Aortic Aneuryms (AAA)